nathanjophillips/nathan-phillips-ux-aop/README.md

 **By: Nathan Phillips**

 ## Description
-This app allows you to create and edit user profiles.
-Each profile has an ID, Name, Number, Email Address, and Department.
+This app allows you to create a list of user profiles through the options of `Create User`, `Edit`, and `Delete`.
+Each specific user profile will request a First Name,Last Name, Phone Number, Email Address, and Department.
+Then the User will be given a unique ID number.
-Users are by default displayed as collapsed cards that can be expanded to show the user's information.

 ## How to Start
   1. Run `$ npm install` to add dependencies.